- To protect your company’s ability to succeed.

 In Alabama, all of the decisions are made at the state level.
 There is very limited home rule.
 With this in mind, the importance of working with the legislature and decision makers in Montgomery becomes very apparent.
 Your company has a vested interest in the politics of Alabama.
 You want to be certain that you are able to continue doing business in Alabama.

-Issues we watch for regularly:
+Issues we watch:

 - Employee and Workman’s Compensation costs and issues